 Term time only posts

-For each post the advert will state the hours and weeks per year that you will be required to work.
-All employees will be paid for the weeks worked plus the appropriate pro – rata annual leave and bank holiday entitlements and these will be averaged out over 12 equal payments (referred to as equated pay arrangements).
-No half pay retainer payments will be made in respect of school holiday periods.
+For each post the advert will state the minimum weekly guaranteed hours and contract weeks per year that you will be required to work.
+All employees will be paid for the weeks worked plus the appropriate pro–rata annual leave and bank holiday entitlements and these will be averaged out over 12 equal payments (referred to as equated pay arrangements).